HarveyBates/Open-JIP/README.md

 5. ```File>Open``` the "Teensy.ino" file found in ```Open-JIP/Teensy/Teensy.ino```
 6. ```Sketch>Upload``` to flash the file onto the Teensy

-*Note* - You may need some libraries which can be downloard easily if you follow [these instructions](https://www.arduino.cc/en/Reference/Libraries).
+*Note* - You may need some libraries which can be downloaded easily if you follow [these instructions](https://www.arduino.cc/en/Guide/Libraries).

 After this you only need to flash the Teensy again after changing settings in the Teensy.ino file.